-The current legislation the Liberal Government has before the House of Commons would legalize the production, sale and consumption of cannabis.
-The legalization of marijuana has been a topic of great conversation around the country and in Edmonton Riverbend.
-Residents of Edmonton Riverbend are curious about the role the Government will play in the regulation of what is sold and who is selling it.
+On June 19, Canada’s Senate voted in favour of the government’s cannabis legalization bill.
+This legalizes the production, sale and consumption of cannabis as of October 17.
+The legalization of marijuana has been a topic of great conversation around the country and in our community.
+Residents of our community are curious about the role the government will play in the regulation of what is sold and who is selling it.
 I have explored this topic and although there are still a lot of unanswered questions with the Liberal plan to legalize marijuana, I have compiled some of the answers I do have.

-If the Cannabis Act becomes law, anyone who is 18 years or older can possess marijuana – up to 30 grams of it.
-Four marijuana plants per household would be permitted for personal use.
-However, exceeding the possession limit or providing someone who is under the age of 18 with marijuana could result in fines, jail time, or both.
+Anyone who is 18 years or older can possess marijuana – up to 30 grams of it.
+Individuals can also grow up to four marijuana plants per household.
+However, exceeding the possession limit or providing someone who is under the age of 18 with marijuana could result in fines, jail time or both.
 It should also be noted that these are the rules imposed by the federal government.
 Provincial or territorial governments can increase the minimum age or decrease the amount that can be in one’s possession.
 They can also restrict where marijuana can be used.
-For example, a province could prohibit using marijuana in public or in a vehicle.
-However, they cannot impose looser restrictions that those of the federal government.
+The provinces cannot impose looser restrictions than that of the federal government.

-Decriminalization of marijuana will bring with it a list of new potential penalties for those who abuse the regulations put into place.
-Providing youth with marijuana, illegal distribution or sale, production beyond personal cultivation limits, and transporting marijuana across Canada’s borders carry penalties of up to 14 years in jail.
+The decriminalization of marijuana brings with it a list of new potential penalties for those who abuse the regulations put into place.
+Providing youth with marijuana, illegal distribution or sale, production beyond personal cultivation limits and transporting marijuana across Canada’s borders carry penalties of up to 14 years in jail.
 Possessing more than the legal limit, which is 30 grams, could result in up to five years in jail.
 The severity of penalties for exceeding possession or cultivation limits will vary based on how much the individual exceeds the limit by.
-For example, someone who has just a few more grams than permitted by law could be punished with a simple fine.
-Penalties related to cannabis-impaired driving have been put forward in the proposed drug-impaired driving legislation.
-These rules will be strictly enforced to ensure that there is no diversion to the illegal market.
+For example, someone who has just a few more grams that what is permitted by law could be punished with a simple fine.

-The possession limit put forward by the Cannabis Act is in terms of dried cannabis.
+The legal possession limit is listed in the form of dried cannabis.
 However, marijuana can take many forms other than the dried form.
-The limit is 30 grams of dried cannabis, but that does not mean that one is limited to 30 grams regardless of form.
-The permitted amount can vary greatly based on which type of marijuana is being purchased.
-To put this in perspective for other forms of cannabis, 1 gram of dried cannabis is equivalent to 5 grams of fresh cannabis, 15 grams of edible products, 70 grams of a liquid product, ¼ of a gram of concentrates, or 1 cannabis plant seed.
+One gram of dried cannabis is equivalent to five grams of fresh cannabis, 15 grams of edible products, 70 grams of a liquid product, one-quarter of a gram of concentrates or one cannabis plant seed.
 Therefore, an individual can possess 2,100 grams of a liquid cannabis product but only 7.5 grams of a concentrated form of cannabis, and so on.